ShirakGevorgyan/AWS_AutoScaling/README.md

 1. **Terraform Configuration**

-      Provisions Auto Scaling Groups, Launch Templates, CloudWatch Alarms, and SNS topics.
+   - Provisions Auto Scaling Groups, Launch Templates, CloudWatch Alarms, and SNS topics.

 3. **Stress Testing**

       **The setup_script.sh is executed on each EC2 instance:**
-         1. Installs the stress tool.
+         - 1. Installs the stress tool.
-         2. Simulates high CPU load for 10 minutes.
+         - 2. Simulates high CPU load for 10 minutes.
-         3. Triggers scaling events (scale up/down) based on CPU utilization.
+         - 3. Triggers scaling events (scale up/down) based on CPU utilization.

 5. **Auto Scaling Events**
-      Scaling Up: Launches new instances when CPU utilization exceeds 50%.
+      - Scaling Up: Launches new instances when CPU utilization exceeds 50%.
-      Scaling Down: Terminates instances when CPU utilization drops below 20%.
+      - Scaling Down: Terminates instances when CPU utilization drops below 20%.

 4. **Notifications**
-      AWS SNS Integration: Sends email alerts for:
+      **AWS SNS Integration: Sends email alerts for:**
-         Launch Events: When a new instance is created.
+         - Launch Events: When a new instance is created.
-         Termination Events: When an instance is terminated.
+         - Termination Events: When an instance is terminated.

 # 📧 Email Notifications
    Example Notifications